OpenSaMD/OpenSaMD/docs/released/sop-document-record-control.md

 `[systems and/or processes]/[template]/[type]-[name]`

-Where `[systems and/or processes]` can be nested for example, this document which is a part quality management system, and is the document that defines the document and record control process is nested under `qms/document-and-record-control`.
+The choice of nesting given by `[systems and/or processes]` is dependent on whether or not there are multiple documents associated with a given system and process.
+For example, this document which is a part quality management system, and is the document that defines the document and record control process could be either nested under the `qms` or nested under `qms/document-record-control`.
+If there are multiple documents or records associated with `document-record-control` then the latter option is preferable.
+If there is just this document, then a standalone directory is unnecessary.

 `[template]` is an optional nesting.
 For a given form template, the records associated with that template are nested accordingly.